Udzu/pudzu/patterns.md

 defined patterns.

 **External world list** (written `\w`).
-Using the `-d` parameter you can specify an external world list and then use `\w` to refer to any word in the list.
-This is implemented as a prefix tree rather than just an alternation.
+Using the `-d` parameter you can specify an external world list and then use `\w` to match any word in the list.
+For efficiency, this is implemented as a prefix tree rather than just an alternation.

 **External FSM definition** (written `\f`).
 Using the `-f` parameter you can specify an explicit NFA definition and then use `\f` to refer to it inside a pattern.
 The